|HCC Site ID:||1602||Parish:||Winchester|

 Hampshire County Council agreed that Sally Hocking, their Historic Landscape Officer, would be responsible for providing a suitable design for the space.
 Jennifer Harmer undertook research into the gardening skills of Dean Garnier but it took until mid-1994 before sufficient funds were raised and the design plan agreed.
 The work commenced in late 1994 and the garden was officially opened in 15 October, 1995.

 Entrance to the garden is through a heavy wooden door from the Close, up stone steps onto the raised ground.
-It is divided into three ‘rooms’: the Dorter Garden consisting of grass and an old quince tree and surrounded by paths and shrub borders.
-The Dorter garden covers the length of the original monks’ dorter and includes the Monks’ herb garden.
+It is divided into three ‘rooms’: the Dorter Garden, the Presbytery Lawn and the Lady Chapel Garden.
+The Dorter Garden has a lawned area with an old medlar tree, a strawberry tree (Arbutus onedo) and a malus, surrounded by paths and shrub borders.
+It covers the length of the original monks’ dorter and includes the Monks’ herb garden.
 The remainder of the dormitory flint wall was excavated and can be seen along the northern edge of this part of the garden.
 A metal arbour with three arches to accommodate climbers, echoes the arcade of the early Norman arches below the garden.
 This leads on to the Presbytery Lawn designed to be a ‘calm, green stage.. flanked by scented plants and backed by green buttresses of yews’.
 The third and last ‘room’ is the Lady Chapel Garden, named for the part of the cathedral to which it corresponds, designed to be full of colour and exuberance.